Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Evaluation

 \subsection{Performance}

-For \textbf{Q3}, we evaluate the performance of \sys using the GPT-4o model as its backend LLM across the 155 libraries in the evaluation set.
-We measure how long it takes to regenerate a library and the performance overhead of each regenerated library.
-We report the wall-clock time difference between the start and end of the regeneration process, split between the I/O pair generation and program synthesis phases.
-Additionally, to assess the performance overhead of the regenerated code compared to the original implementations, we run the test suite of each library using both versions.
+For \textbf{Q3}, we evaluate the performance of \sys using \gptmodel across the \totalLibs components in the evaluation set.
+We measure how long it takes to regenerate a component and the performance overhead of each regenerated component.
+We report the wall-clock time difference between the start and end of the regeneration process, split between the input-output pair generation and regeneration phases.
+Additionally, to assess the performance overhead of the regenerated code compared to the original implementations, we run the test suite of each component using both versions.
 We repeat each performance experiment 100 times and report averages.

-\sys takes an average of 147.16 seconds (minimum 42.1s, maximum 445.2s) to fully regenerate a library, with 107.6 seconds on average spent on the generation of input/output pairs and 40.56 seconds on program synthesis. \sys incurs an average performance overhead of 0.83\% for the regenerated libraries, with a minimum of 0\% and a maximum of 91\%.
-On 14 instances, the regenerated library outperforms the original implementation, while on 13 instances, the performance overhead exceeds 100\%.
-On one instance (\ttt{decamelize}), the regenerated library timed out during test suite execution.
-Upon inspection, the generated library includes a bug that results in an infinite loop if the input string is empty.
+\sys takes an average of 1877s, taking a minimum of 676.54s on the \ttt{is-number} component and a maximum of 3858s on the \ttt{is-map} component to fully regenerate them, with 826s on average spent on the generation of input/output pairs and 1051s on program synthesis. \sys is able to regenerate components with mostly negligible performance overhead, as it directly synthesis code in the target language.
+The system incurs an average performance overhead of less than 0.1\% for the regenerated components, with a maximum overhead of 16.9\% on the \ttt{array-partition} component.
+On 41 instances, the regenerated component outperforms the original implementation.